What Is Virtual Health Care?

 One of the primary differentiators between Canopy Health and our competitors is our commitment to emerging trends within the virtual health arena.
 We will be launching our new intuitive and interactive mobile app with tailored messaging and immediate electronic access to medical records very soon, and we can’t wait for the feedback we receive from our members.

-If you would like to learn more about Canopy Health or request further information through informative emails, whitepapers, infographics, and videos, please contact us today at 888-8CANOPY.
-We're extremely proud of our robust presence in the Bay Area with over 4,000 providers working at 13 hospitals and hundreds of care centers throughout 8 counties, and we can't wait to discuss our network further with interested individuals and families.
+If you would like to learn more about Canopy Health or request further information through informative emails, whitepapers, infographics, and videos, please contact us today at 888-8-CANOPY.
+We're extremely proud of our robust presence in the Bay Area with nearly 5,000 providers working at 18 hospitals and hundreds of care centers throughout 8 counties, and we can't wait to discuss our network further with interested individuals and families.

 2014 survey of patient appointment wait times.
 (2015).
 Merrit Hawkins.
 Retrieved from https://www.merritthawkins.com/2014-survey/patientwaittime.aspx